Skip to main content

 Know the Signs of Stroke

 Knowing the symptoms of a stroke and acting quickly could mean the difference between life and disability or death.
+If you delay getting help, the risk of permanent damage or death increases greatly.

-• Sudden numbness or weakness in the face, arm, or leg—especially on one side of the body
+• Sudden numbness or weakness in the face, arm, or leg — especially on one side of the body

-• Sudden confusion or trouble speaking or understanding
+• Sudden confusion, trouble speaking, or understanding speech

 • Sudden problems seeing in one eye or both eyes